History of Wendy Williams in Timeline

 Wendy's Got the Heat

-2005: Funding of scholarship for black female student
+2005: Funding of Scholarship

-2006: The Wendy Williams Experience
+2006: The Wendy Williams Experience aired on VH1

-2006: Spokesperson for George Veselles champagne and Alizé liqueurs
+2006: Spokesperson for George Veselles Champagne and Alizé Liqueurs

 In 2006, Wendy Williams became a spokesperson for George Veselles champagne and Alizé liqueurs.

-2006: Release of Drama Is Her Middle Name
+2006: Co-Authored Drama Is Her Middle Name

 Drama Is Her Middle Name